AaHaHaa/MMTools/README.md

 It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so on.
 Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
 Amplifiers include linear chirped-pulse amplification (CPA) and gain-managed nonlinear amplification (GMNA).

-> [!WARNING]
-> Because of recent huge change of the entire code structure (mostly due to adding multi-level rare earth ions), there might be some bugs in some rate-eqn-gain examples and functions.
-I might forget to modify some examples accordingly.
-Please just let me know and I'll fix it ASAP.
-If recently you see on Github that there is any change/commit, please just re-download the entire code again.
-I'll try to re-run all my examples to check the code, but this will take a few days.

 ## Capabilities:<br>
 1. It solves the pulse propagation with
    - RK4IP (Runge-Kutta under the interaction picture) if single-mode (http://www.sciencedirect.com/science/article/pii/S0010465512004262).